aswinkumarpm/student_management_system/README.md

 The delete button is on the top right side to delete particular student mark details.

-The postman Collection Inputs is given in the Repository, File Name: Students.postman_collection.
+The postman Collection Inputs(Test json file) is given in the Repository, File Name: Students.postman_collection.

 The Responses is also added in the Output  Responses Json Folder in the repository.